sag7221/Brazilian_EComm_Predictions/README.md

 **Feature Engineering for Churn Prediction**

-To improve the churn prediction performnce, approratie feature are constructed from the data, as follows:
+To improve the churn prediction performnce, appropriate features are constructed to use as an input for churn prediction model, as follows:

 - Customer state
 - Seller state